thevickypedia/messenger/README.md

 # Messenger on LocalHost

-Chat box on local host using socket programming in python
+Chat box on localhost using socket programming in python

 ### Setup: